 Not only its length made his career so astonishing: very few people have combined literature with public life at such a high level.
 How many historians have also been proconsuls (at least since Macaulay)?
 How many literary critics have served as cabinet ministers (at least since Léon Blum)?
 He might have been a giant from another age.
 Indeed, when The Great Melody, O’Brien’s late-flowering masterpiece about Edmund Burke, was published in 1992, Alan Ryan reviewed it here, rightly calling it a wonderful book and, while quoting Johnson’s famous words about Burke, “You could not stand for five minutes with that man beneath a shed while it rained, but you must be convinced you had been standing with the greatest man you had ever seen,” added that this tribute could without absurdity have been paid to O’Brien.

 That book had an additional interest.
-Burke shifted his political position on …
+Burke shifted his political position on the French Revolution, and his many venomous foes accused him of insincerity or …

 Conor Cruise O’Brien & Dr. Johnson August 13, 2009